When care arrangements for a child change

 It is important to tell us if your circumstances change to ensure you’re paid at the correct rate.

 If care arrangements change it may affect the child support payments you make or receive.

 Read more about how your percentage of care affects your child support payments.

-Family Tax Benefit and child support
+Family Tax Benefit (FTB) Part A and child support

 Medicare and care arrangements